 - How providers can use APIs to further support care.

-Read the impact on researchers’ ability to leverage APIs in the latest report: Accelerating APIs for Scientific Discovery: Researcher Perspectives [PDF 486 KB].
+Read the impact on researchers’ ability to leverage APIs in our second report: Accelerating APIs for Scientific Discovery: Researcher Perspectives [PDF - 486 KB].
 Learn how these findings can accelerate standardized APIs for research in our blog post.

-To learn more about concerns that impact consumer behaviors towards APIs and apps as part of their health care read the Accelerating API Adoption: Consumer Perspectives report.
+To learn more about concerns that impact consumer behaviors towards APIs and apps as part of their health care read the Accelerating API Adoption: Consumer Perspectives report [PDF - 524 KB].
 Learn how these findings can inform the healthcare API and app ecosystem in our recent blog post.

 What Is an API?